 One of my goals for 2017 is to expand my sales channels beyond Amazon, and learn how to create demand for new products.
 My business continues to do very well selling on Amazon (2016 was by far our best year yet), but I believe it’s time to add in some diversification and test other platforms as well.
 Thus far my business has focused primarily on products that have existing demand.
-I recently purchased a small existing eCommerce website that I will be working to build a business around to test out creating demand for products.
+I recently purchased an existing eCommerce website that I will be working to build a business around to test out creating demand for products.
 I plan on sharing some initial details on the purchase, some of my plans for the site going forward, and will provide regular updates here on the blog.

 I was initially thinking about investing in some additional real estate, and that got me thinking about other options that might not tie up as much capital.
 I already do have an owner occupied duplex, but having another property that I am not on site to manage would be a different story.
 This led me to thinking about “virtual real estate” and I started browsing different websites that are for sale.
-A couple of my favorite websites to browse for websites for sale are:
+A few of my favorite websites to browse for websites for sale are: